Mountain pine beetle: Management

-The concept of natural plant defense holds hope for eliminating pine beetle infestation.
-Beneficial microbial solutions are being researched and developed that work with the plant to activate and enhance its resistance mechanisms against insects and disease.

-The US Forest Service tested chitosan, a biopesticide, to pre-arm pine trees to defend themselves against MPB.
+Around the turn of the millennium the US Forest Service tested chitosan, a biopesticide, to pre-arm pine trees to defend themselves against MPB.
 The US Forest Service results show colloidal chitosan elicited a 40% increase in pine resin (P<0.05) in southern pine trees.
 One milliliter chitosan per 10 gallons water was applied to the ground area within the drip ring of loblolly pine trees.
 The application was repeated three times from May through September in 2008.
 The chitosan was responsible for eliciting natural defense responses of increased resin pitch-outs, with the ability to destroy 37% of the pine beetle eggs.

 Dr. Jim Linden, Microbiologist, Colorado State University, stated the chitosan increased resin pitch-outs to push the mountain pine beetle out of the tree, preventing the MPB from entering the pine tree and spreading blue stain mold.

-Aggressively searching out, removing, and destroying the brood in infested trees is the best way to slow the spread of mountain pine beetles; however, it may not protect specific trees.
+Searching out, removing, and destroying the brood in infested trees is the best way to slow the spread of mountain pine beetles; however, it may not protect specific trees.
 Spraying trees to prevent attack is the most effective way to protect a small number of high-value trees from mountain pine beetles.
 Carbaryl, permethrin and bifenthrin are registered in the United States for use in the prevention of pine beetle infestations.
 Carbaryl is considered by the EPA to likely be carcinogenic to humans.
 It is moderately toxic to wild birds and partially to highly toxic to aquatic organisms.
 Permethrin is easily metabolized in mammalian livers, so is less dangerous to humans.
 Birds are also practically not affected by permethrin.
 Negative effects can be seen in aquatic ecosystems, as well as it being very toxic to beneficial insects.
 Bifenthrin is moderately dangerous to mammals, including humans; it is slightly more toxic to birds and aquatic ecosystems than permethrin, as well as extremely toxic to beneficial insects.

-Colorado's forests are densely wooded, making them much more susceptible to bark beetle attack.
-Current legislation is in place to help with the growing beetle problem.
-Colorado Senators Mark Udall and Michael Bennet announced that Colorado will receive $30 million of the $40 million being diverted by the U.S. Forest Service to fight the millions of acres of damage caused by the mountain pine beetle in the Rocky Mountain region.

-Fall and burn is the technique being used in Alberta where there is hope of limiting the outbreak to western Canada, preventing its spread to northern Saskatchewan and further towards eastern Canada where jack pine may be vulnerable as far east as Nova Scotia.
+In 2015 fall and burn was the technique being used in Alberta where there is hope of limiting the outbreak to western Canada, preventing its spread to northern Saskatchewan and further towards eastern Canada where jack pine may be vulnerable as far east as Nova Scotia.
+By 2022 the beetle population in Alberta had dropped by 94 per cent when compared to its peak in 2019, according to the Alberta Forestry service.